 Case 3 is also in line with the BoA-009-2020.
 Here, the registrant ceased manufacturing after receiving an adopted decision.
 The Board of Appeal (BoA) ruled that the company is bound to provide the information requested in the initial Compliance Check (CCH) decision, regardless of the fact that it ceased manufacturing the substance after receiving the decision.
 The cease of manufacturing in REACH-IT only prevents the appellant from being subject to a new request concerning other information not requested in the initial CCH decision.
-Thus, the reason for the cessation of manufacturing (force majeure or any other circumstance) does not relieve the company from the obligation to provide the information requested in the initial CCH decision, which is adopted before the cessation of manufacture of the substance.
+Thus, the reason for the cease of manufacturing (force majeure or any other circumstance) does not relieve the company from the obligation to provide the information requested in the initial CCH decision.